richardbiely/gaia-ecs/README.md

 ## Dependencies
 [CMake](https://cmake.org) 3.12 or later is required to prepare the build.
 Other tools are officially not supported at the moment.

 Unit testing is handled via [Catch2 v2.x](https://github.com/catchorg/Catch2/tree/v2.x).
-It is ON by default and can be controlled via -DGAIA_BUILD_UNITTEST=ON/OFF.<br/>
+It can be controlled via -DGAIA_BUILD_UNITTEST=ON/OFF when configuring the project (OFF by default).<br/>
-You can either install Catch2 on your machine manually or use -DGAIA_FIND_CATCH2_PACKAGE when generating your build files and have CMake download and prepare the dependency for you.
+You can either install Catch2 on your machine manually or use -DGAIA_FIND_CATCH2_PACKAGE=ON/OFF when generating your build files and have CMake download and prepare the dependency for you (ON by default).

-Benchmarking relies on a modified [picobench](https://github.com/iboB/picobench).
-It is ON by default and can be controlled via -DGAIA_BUILD_BENCHMARK=ON/OFF.<br/>

 # Installation